Welded Connections

 Aligning the connection's resistance with the applied force.

-When connecting unsymmetrical members (like single angles connected by one leg) subjected to axial forces, the centroid of the member does not align with the center of a symmetrical weld group.
-This eccentricity induces unwanted bending moments in the connection.
+When connecting unsymmetrical members (like single angles connected by one leg) subjected to axial forces, the center of gravity of the member does not naturally align with the geometric center of a symmetrical weld group.
+If equal-length welds were placed on both edges, the applied load would create an eccentric moment, inducing secondary bending stresses that could cause premature joint failure.

-To "balance" the weld, the designer proportions the lengths of the longitudinal fillet welds on the heel and toe of the angle so that the centroid of the weld group perfectly matches the centroid of the angle.
-This requires setting up a static equilibrium equation (ΣM=0\Sigma M = 0) about one of the weld lines to solve for the required lengths L1L_1 and L2L_2.
+To "balance" the weld and eliminate eccentricity, the designer proportions the lengths of the longitudinal fillet welds on the heel and toe of the angle so that the centroid of the resistance from the weld group aligns perfectly with the centroid of the applied force.

 Eccentric Weld Groups